Jsparrow/jsparrow.github.io/docs/rules/use-optional-if-present.md

 title: Use Optional::ifPresent
 description:
     The usage of  Optional.get should be avoided in general because it can potentially throw a NoSuchElementException (it is likely to be deprecated in future releases).
 It is often the case that the invocation of Optional.get is wrapped by a condition that uses  Optional.isPresent.
 Such cases can be replaced with the Optional.ifPresent(Consumer<? super T> consumer).
-tags: ["Rule", "Java 8", "Old Language Constructs", "Lambda"]
+tags: ["Java 8", "Old Language Constructs", "Lambda"]
 ---

 # Use Optional::ifPresent